russmckendrick/blog/content/posts/2024-04-02-updating-my-dotfiles/index.md

 This is all VERY customised to my requirements, and there are a lot of hard-coded bits in there.
 You probably don't want to blindly copy and paste any of the commands below as things will break!!!
 {{< /notice >}}

-## Install everything needed for the dotfiles.
+## Install everything needed for the dotfiles

 The commands below assume you are starting from a clean installation, which I do at least once a year.
 The first thing is to install Oh MyZsh: